cpe-prog/AlgaeArduinoCode/README.md

-# AlgaeMonitoring connected to monitoring web app
+# AlgaeMonitoring

-# ARDUINO CODE

-- Have deffirent sensors that send data to web app realtime using firebase realtime database powerd by esp8266 board.
+- Have deffirent sensors that send data to web application realtime using firebase realtime database powered by esp8266 board.
-- Saved data to mongodb that can filtered in preview page using date.
+- This saved data to mongodb that can filtered in preview page using saved date.